copenlu/academic-kickstart/content/talk/2019_02_postdoc/index.md

 # Abstract and optional shortened version.
 abstract = ""
 abstract_short = "A postdoc position on question answering is available in the CopeNLU group, partly funded by a Megagon Labs faculty resarch award.
-The position is restricted two years initially, after which a contract renewal is possible given funding availability.
+The position is restricted to two years initially, after which a contract renewal is possible given funding availability.
 The current call is open until 16 April, and the preferred start date is 16 May or soon afterwards."
 # abstract_short = "A postdoc position on question answering is available in the CopeNLU group.
 The postdoc position is offered in the context of a Megagon Labs faculty award for the project 'Subjective Question Answering'"

 # Name of event and optional event URL.